pinetree1/crispr-dav/README.md

 	sample.site: a tab-delimited text file with 2 columns: sample name, sgRNA_sequence

-	The script run_crispr.sh starts the pipeline.
+	The script run_crispr.sh starts the pipeline:
 	sh run_script.sh &> r.log &

 	This will create 2 directories: